-Born in 1994 in Fort Portal, Uganda, Atugonza is a portrait sculptor who graduated from Margaret Trowell School of Industrial and Fine Art in 2019.
-He previously worked as an apprentice in lost-wax casting and as a technical officer in a furniture workshop which he left in 2020 to join the Silhouette Projects Residency Program and become a full-time artist.
+Richard Atugonza was born in Fort Portal, Uganda, in 1994, and graduated from Margaret Trowell School of Industrial and Fine Art in 2019.
+He previously worked as a technical officer in a timber furniture workshop which he still visits often to collect discarded materials for his work.
+He left in 2020 to become a full-time artist.

 Atugonza held is debut solo exhibition Human Nature at Afriart Gallery in 2024.
 He has further exhibited his work at Walls Speak, Kingdom Kampala (2019), in the group exhibitions Surfaces (2019) and Where the Wild Things are (2022) and in the duo exhibition (Im)perfections (2020) at Afriart Gallery, Redefining the Trend – Histories in the Making, Christie’s London (2021), Africa Supernova, Kunsthal KAdE, The Netherlands (2023), and in Eastern Voices at Addis Fine Art, London (2023).
 He has shown at Art Basel Miami Beach, Liste Art Fair Basel, Abu Dhabi Art, Art Paris, FNB Art Joburg, 1-54 Contemporary African Art Fair London/New York, INVESTEC Cape Town Art Fair, and African Galleries Now X Artsy.
 He was commissioned by Abu Dhabi Art Beyond 2021 to create two large-scale sculptures which were exhibited during the fair.